 - 171. The current focus on value for money principle in public procurement, is transforming public expenditure management by ensuring that public funds are used effectively and efficiently, without compromising the core principles of integrity, competitiveness, equity and transparency. - 172.
-Government's fiscal policy thrust is anchored on maintaining a sustainable fiscal position that support inflation and exchange rate stability, whilst enabling Government to finance critical public services in an affordable and sustainable budget framework. - 1.5% of GDP, with strict control on consumptive expenditures in order to create fiscal space for development expenditures, such as infrastructure and social services provisions that benefit the poor and provide resilience against adverse external shocks, as well as opportunities for productive economic activities will be ring fenced.
+Government's fiscal policy thrust is anchored on maintaining a sustainable fiscal position that support inflation and exchange rate stability, whilst enabling Government to finance critical public services in an affordable and sustainable budget framework. - 173.
+In line with this objective, the fiscal deficit has been maintained at 1.5% of GDP, with strict control on consumptive expenditures in order to create fiscal space for development expenditures, such as infrastructure and social services provisions that benefit the poor and provide resilience against adverse external shocks, as well as opportunities for productive economic activities will be ring fenced.